BSc Biochemistry with Professional Experience

 Molecules are at the centre of all life from the smallest virus to the largest animal.
 Biochemists seek to understand how molecular processes control life at various levels; how do molecules make cells work, how do these cells coordinate in an organ and finally, how do these organs signal and work together for life to function?
 Biochemistry is at the forefront of understanding how molecules control and affect life, and an appreciation of these concepts allows biochemists to answer life’s fundamental questions and contribute to resolving critical biological problems such as designing drugs to treat cancer or even bacteria that can clean up an oil spill.

-You will carry out a year-long industrial placement between your second and final year.
+You'll have the opportunity to study your subject in a layered approach where you will focus on the molecular and cellular concepts of biochemistry in Year 1, followed by discussions of the organ and organism effects of these biochemical processes in Year 2.
+Between your second and final year, you will carry out a year-long industrial placement.
 You can also choose to spend a year abroad, typically carrying out research in an academic laboratory.
 Finally, in Year 4 you will study topics at the forefront of biochemistry from cutting-edge research to human disease and structural biology.

 For more information, please visit the School of Biological Sciences website.